Cristinasj/Cristinasj/README.md

  <img src="AnkiStreak.jpg" alt="Anki streak 250" style="width:510px;height:147px;">

 ## My projects
-- The project that I'm most proud of is the [music translate addon for Anki](https://github.com/Cristinasj/musicTranslateAddon)
+- The project that I'm most proud of is the [lyrics cloze generator for Anki](https://github.com/Cristinasj/musicTranslateAddon)
 - I've also done some [web scrapping that got me into trouble](https://github.com/Cristinasj/SWADhacks)
 - Long time ago I tried to make a [shopping manager](https://github.com/Cristinasj/shoppingManager) but the project is stopped at the moment